nklevak/CognitiveFatigue_TaskSpecificity/pilotE_SPR/README.md

 The rest task and spatial recall are based off of the dsst task in the niv lab demos site The digit span task was inspired by experiment factory digit span

+This is run with JSPsych v 7.3, and hosted on cognition.run: link *here* (will insert once data is collected)

 Currently:

 Game A and Game B are counterbalanced to be either spatial recall or digit span